xianzhe18/bibtex-handler/README.md

 Notes:

 - Order matters, add this processor as the last;
-- This processor throw a `Pandoc\PandocException`.
+- This processor may throw a `Pandoc\PandocException`.

 ##### Custom